 Doppler radar vs photographic, which is better?

 Doppler radar is generally cheaper and still able to track your golf ball through the air.
-These monitors need to be setup behind you while you swing, so you need a bit more space in your area.
-Photographic cameras are able to process more data points, but can be quite costly.
-Technically, photographic is better, but price is a big factor.
+These monitors need to be setup behind you while you swing, so you need more space in your area.
+Photographic cameras can process more data points, but can be quite costly.
+Technically, photographic is better, but the price is a big factor.